-Because of my keen interest in music and sound, I started thinking of how sound is used for branding purposes and how it can create a unique point of difference.
-Exploring the correlation between sound and identity brought my attention to the sound of the human voice, a very personal and distinctive trait that “brands” us acoustically.
+Because of my keen interest in music and sound, I started exploring the correlation between sound and identity until my focus was brought onto the sound of the human voice, a very personal and distinctive trait that “brands” us acoustically.

 I then identified a problem, which is the impersonality of present social internet communication.
-This is because of the prevalence of written communication, which lacks the naturality of oral communication, the dynamicity and the interiority of sound and therefore the identifying power of the human voice.
+This is because of the prevalence of written communication, which lacks the naturality of oral communication, the dynamicity and the interiority of sound, in other words the identifying power of the human voice.

 So I came up with Babble, a live vocal chat and a proper social space beyond the screen.

-By focusing completely on oral communication, the Babble experience is, apart from the presence of a very minimalist interface, purely auditory.
+By focusing completely on oral communication, the experience is almost purely auditory.
 Through speech, users are given a deeper and more personal social interaction.